-- 1. North Carolina maintains a list of eligible surplus lines insurers (see Other Comments section #1). - North Carolina does have a Surplus Lines Association (see Other Comments section #2) as well as a Stamping Office which began processing surplus lines premium taxes effective January 1, 2017.
+- 1. North Carolina maintains a list of eligible surplus lines insurers (see Other Comments section #1). - 2.
+North Carolina does have a Surplus Lines Association (see Other Comments section #2) as well as a Stamping Office which began processing surplus lines premium taxes effective January 1, 2017.
 The NC DOI still processes surplus lines premium taxes for Risk Purchasing Groups and Independently Procured insurance. - 3.
 North Carolina does not have an Export List. - 4.
 North Carolina does not have an industrial insured exemption but has adopted the NRRA exempt commercial purchaser exemption (§ 58-21-16(b)(1)). - 5.
-Surplus lines tax: 5%, payable by broker, plus a 0.4% stamping fee, payable to the NC Surplus Lines Assn. - 6.
-North Carolina has not affiliated with any existing compact (SB 321). - North Carolina passed legislation in 2018 to allow domestic surplus lines insurers in the state.
+Surplus lines tax: 5%, payable by broker, plus a 0.3% stamping fee (effective Jan.
+1, 2023), payable to the NC Surplus Lines Assn. - 6.
+North Carolina has not affiliated with any existing compact (SB 321). - 7.
+North Carolina does allow domestic surplus lines insurers in the state.